 And so much for the celebrated Teutonic zip-merging.
 I'm afraid today indicated that such logic and reciprocal altruism is perhaps a thing of the past.
 We saw a lot of bullying and downright prattish driving today that was more unbridled carve-up than civil.
 It was all a bit disappointing, really.

-Anyway, because we've used this route a few times we know a few decent lunch and tea spots so made good use of one of these these to punctuate the tedium / aggression.
+Anyway, because we've used this route a few times we know a few decent lunch and tea spots; so made good use of one of these to punctuate the tedium / aggression.

-By mid afternoon I think even Kraftwerk would have called it a day so we did the same.
+By mid afternoon the jams were so frequent that I think even Kraftwerk would have called it a day: so we did the same.
 I sussed some promising map features from the sat-nav and pointed the truck away from the A8 to the spot we're now at.
 It's pretty cool.
-It's a quiet little lane that peters out into cycle tracks that overlooks a bit of open water in some mature, mixed woodland (pic).
+It's a quiet little lane that peters out into cycle tracks that overlooks a bit of open water in some mature, mixed woodland.

 Whilst out on my bike I saw literally hundreds of people cycling, walking and even swimming in a couple of open water bodies only a couple of kilometers away.